meri-imperiumi/handbook/docs/checklists/03_anchoring.md

 - [ ] Check other vessels for appropriate swinging room
 - [ ] Double-check chart data with depth sounder
 - [ ] Remove the safety shackle from anchor
-- [ ] Uncoil and prepare the anchor buoy line
+- [ ] Uncoil and prepare the anchor trip line
 - [ ] Prepare appropriate anchor chain on deck (about 4✕ depth)
 - [ ] Prepare for setting up anchor alarm (log [into Signal K](http://192.168.2.105/@signalk/freeboard-sk/) etc)
-- [ ] Prepare intercom headsets

 ### Setting the anchor